 - 1. The purpose of the Performance Improvement Plan is to assist students with a plan to improve overall course performance. - 2.
 Faculty initiating the form will: - a.
 Communicate concerns regarding student success to the Program Lead. - b.
 Provide completed PIP FORM to the student. - c.
 Electronic forms should be transmitted to the student via ISU email, giving careful consideration that the correct student is being sent this information. - d.
-Submit the final electronic, scanned, or photocopy of the PIP to the Program Lead and copy the Graduate Program Director via ISU email. - e.
+Submit the final electronic, scanned, or photocopy of the PIP to the Program Lead and copy the Associate Dean of Research and Graduate Studies via ISU email. - e.
 If a student is nonresponsive to meeting with faculty to discuss PIP form after 1 week, write "student nonresponsive" in the student signature area. - 3.
-Upon receipt, the Director of Graduate Programs will review the PIP and it will be stored in Teams PIP Team by Administrative Associate for the Undergraduate/Graduate Directors. - a.
+Upon receipt, the Associate Dean of Research and Graduate Studies will review the PIP and it will be stored in

+Teams - PIP Team by Administrative Associate for the Undergraduate/Graduate Directors.

+- a.
 Access to the TEAMS site will be restricted to the following: - i.
 Administrative Associate for the Undergraduate/Graduate Directors - ii.
 Student Advisor - iii.
-Director of Graduate Programs - iv.
+Associate Dean of Research and Graduate Studies - iv.
 Associate Dean for Academics - v.
-Associate Dean for Student Support Services - vi.
+Associate Dean for Student Services - vi.
 Dean - 4.
-The Director of Graduate Programs will prepare a monthly summary report of students who have received the PIP and submit it to the Associate Dean for Academics. - 5.
-Monthly, the Director of Graduate Programs will meet with the Program Leads and the Student Advisor for the purpose of reviewing all active PIPs. - 6.
-Annually in May, the Program Leads, Student Advisor, and the Director of Graduate Programs will analyze and evaluate aggregate PIP data.
+The Associate Dean of Research and Graduate Studies will prepare a monthly summary report of students who have received the PIP and submit it to the Associate Dean for Academics. - 5.
+Monthly, the Associate Dean of Research and Graduate Studies will meet with the Program Leads and the Post-licensure Academic Advisor for the purpose of reviewing all active PIPs. - 6.
+Annually in May, the Program Leads, Post-licensure Academic Advisor, and the Associate Dean of Research and Graduate Studies will analyze and evaluate aggregate PIP data.
 An annual summary report will be provided to the Graduate Program curriculum committee (GPCC).